You Are Children of Light

 If I partake with thankfulness, why am I denounced for something I give thanks for?

-Whether therefore you eat or drink, or whatever you do, do all to the glory of God.
+Whether therefore you eat or drink, or whatever you do, do all to the essential goodness of God.

 Give no occasion for stumbling, whether to Judaeans, to Greeks, or to the assembly of God;